A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Emergent discrete stochastic dynamics in nonlinear systems with multiple attractors

-Continuing with this perspective, the question of whether epigenetic phenotypic states at a cellular level is a part of intrinsic biochemical dynamics or an external, environmentally induced phenomenon can be addressed using a mesoscopic dynamic approach \cite{ao_hood,WangPLOS2006, WangPLOS2007, WangBJ2007, WangBJ2010,WangPNAS2011,qian_arbp}.
-Epigenetic switching might indeed be viewed as a ``phase transition'' in mesoscopic biochemical systems \cite{sasai_wolynes_03,qian_ge_mcb,ge_qian_prl, ge_qian_2,qian_jsp, WangPLOS2006, WangJCP2011, WangJCP2012}.
+Continuing with this perspective, the question of whether epigenetic phenotypic states at a cellular level is a part of intrinsic biochemical dynamics or an external, environmentally induced phenomenon can be addressed using a mesoscopic dynamic approach \cite{WangPNAS2011, ao_hood,WangPNAS2008_1,WangADP2015, qian_arbp,WangBJ2007}.
+Epigenetic switching could indeed be viewed as a ``phase transition'' in mesoscopic biochemical systems \cite{ WangADP2015,ge_qian_prl,ge_qian_2,qian_ge_mcb}.
+Phase transition that might play a possible role in the emergence of life itself, as suggested recently in \cite{cronin-walker}, should be understood as such.